 FTTP vs FTTN vs FTTC: Connections to the National Broadband Network explained

-If you’ve been looking for an nbn™ plan, you’ve probably already come across the terms ‘FTTN’, ‘FTTP’, and ‘FTTC’.
-So what’s the difference?
-They are all types of nbn™ connections, and they will all give you access to faster speeds.
-But there are some key differences to be aware of in regards to the installation process, rollout costs and expected timeframes.
+If you’ve been looking at nbn™ plans, then you’ve probably come across terms ‘FTTN’, ‘FTTP’, and ‘FTTC.’
+So what’s the difference between them, and will FTTC speeds and performance meet or exceed what FTTN and FTTP offer (or vice versa)?
+They are all types of nbn™ connections, but there are some key differences that you should be aware of in regards to installation, rollout costs, and timeframes.

 The good news is that with each connection type, you’ll be able to engage with any ISP that offers nbn™ services, and sign up for the same packages.

 For more information on the different nbn™ plans available from top speed provider Aussie Broadband, visit our nbn™ page here.

 FTTP or ‘Fibre to the Premises’ means fibre is connected all the way to your office or house.